 As part of your master's degree program, you are required to develop a portfolio that documents your experience and growth as a helping professional.
 You will receive guidance on how to complete this requirement in CPSY 503 Introduction to Professional Counseling and in meetings with your advisor.
 The core elements of the portfolio requirement are listed and described briefly here.
-All elements of your portfolio must be completed and uploaded to Taskstream by the deadline date in the semester prior to your first practicum, and you must meet with your advisor to document that these requirements have been met.
+All elements of your portfolio must be fully completed and uploaded to Taskstream by the deadline date in the semester prior to your first practicum.